SeaGL/seagl.github.io/_posts/2025-07-29-cfp-review-acceptance-deadlines.md

 tags: '2025'
 ---

 Thank you to all who submitted a proposal for SeaGL 2025!
-We're so delighted at the caliber of ideas we recieved this year!
+We're so delighted at the caliber of ideas we received this year!

 ## Looking Ahead